Protostega: Description

-Edward Cope described Protostega gigas as having a large jugal that reached to the quadrate along with a thickened pterygoid that reached to the mandibular articulating surface of the quadrate.
-The fossil featured a reduction in the posterior portion of the vomer where the palatines meet medially.
-Another fossilized specimen showed that a bony extension, that would have been viewed as a beak, was lacking in the Protostega genus.
-The premaxillary beak was much shorter than that of Archelon.
-In front of the orbital region the skull was elongated with a broadly-roofed temporal region.
-The jaws of the fossil showed a large crushing surface.
-The quadrato-jugal was triangular with a posterior edge that was concave, with the entire bone being convex from distal view.
-The squamosal appeared to have a concave formation on the surface at the upper end of the quadrate.
-In Cope's fossil the mandible was preserved almost perfectly and from this he recorded that the jaw was very similar to the Cheloniidae and the dentary had a broad for above downward with a concave surface, marked by deep pits in the dentary.
+Protostega gigas had a large jugal that reached to the quadrate, as well as a thickened pterygoid that reached to the mandibular articulating surface of the quadrate.
+The posterior portion of the vomer is reduced where the palatines meet medially.
+The premaxillary beak was much shorter than that of Archelon, lacking a pronounced hook; a large crushing surface is present in the jaws.
+In front of the orbital region the skull is elongated with a broadly-roofed temporal region.
+The quadratojugal was triangular with a concave posterior edge, with the entire bone being convex from distal view.
+The squamosal is concave on the surface at the upper end of the quadrate.
+In Cope's fossil the mandible was preserved almost perfectly, and he noted that the jaw was very similar to the Cheloniidae and the dentary was broad with a concave surface, and deeply pitted.